 Religious freedom of speech: Capitol Square Review & Advisory Board v.
 Pinette, 515 U.S. 753 (1995)

 In 1993, Ohio Ku Klux Klan member Vincent Pinette tried to place an unattended cross on the lawn of Ohio Capitol Building at Christmas.
 Although Ohio law makes Capitol Square a traditional public forum for free speech purposes, The Capitol Square Review & Advisory Board denied the request.
 Represented by lawyers from the Ohio ACLU (including the respected Columbus civil rights attorney Benson Wolman) Pinette sued under the First Amendment.
 In a 7-2 decision, the Supreme Court held that Pinette’s speech was “fully protected under the Free Speech Clause as secular private expression.”
 Because the Board’s refusal to permit his speech in this public forum did not pass strict scrutiny, it violated the First Amendment.

-Nobody can know where or when the next landmark free speech case will arise.
-But if it comes from Ohio, the First Amendment lawyers at Bolek Besser Glesius stand ready to pick up the mantle as the next guardians of our sacred freedom of speech.
+Nobody can know where or when the next landmark First Amendment case will arise.
+But if it comes from Ohio, the freedom of speech lawyers at Bolek Besser Glesius stand ready to pick up the mantle as the next guardians of our sacred freedom of speech.